1981 Golbaf earthquake: Aftershocks

 The earthquake had a few + aftershocks for the next couple weeks, but seismicity was not well recorded by teleseismic observations.
 A month and a half after the mainshock, on July 28, the 1981 Sirch earthquake struck along the Gowk fault in a similar area.
 Despite nucleating in the same area, it ruptured in a completely different direction, with the rupture zones having no overlap.
 It caused further destruction to the already severely damaged villages nearby, though killed much fewer people as the populace was living in tents after the original shock.

 Impact

 The strong earthquake left 3,000 injured and 1,400 killed.
 Every village in the Golbaf depression was devastated.
-Losses were estimated at $5 million USD (in 1981 dollars).
+Losses were estimated at US$5 million (in 1981 dollars).